owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

 Create timestamp helper step
 """"""""""""""""""""""""""""

 Define a helper that generates timestamps in a Kubeflow Pipeline step.
-It will be needed to generate unique names for some of pipeline steps.
+It is needed to generate unique names for some of pipeline steps.

 .. code-block:: python